 Key point: The exact allocation you choose is far less important than making a choice and then sticking with it.

-Step 3: Learn four reasons why bonds serve an essential purpose in every portfolio.
+Step 3: Learn four reasons why bonds serve an essential purpose in every all weather portfolio.

 - Stocks are much riskier.

 - High-quality bonds can be a safe bet.

 - Bonds are an attractive diversifier.

 Smart investing is not just about which investment will give you the

 highest returns—you can always find a higher risk investment that